 Weaning sleep props like the pacifier is an important step for baby to move towards self-soothing.
 Once Bibi could do that, she was able to be put down into the crib awake and she could self-soothe herself back to sleep when she awoke in the night.
 The pacifier helped Bibi fall asleep more readily when we first put her down in the crib.
 In the beginning we already felt successful when she could fall asleep with only a pacifier and stay that way for a longer stretch of time there.
 However, every time when she would awaken during the night, she would cry for her pacifier that had fallen out.
 We’d have to get up several times in the night to pop it back into her mouth.
 Some sources recommend removing it completely at bedtime so baby doesn’t wake up looking for it.

 We didn’t eliminate pacifier use at bedtime since Bibi absolutely refused to fall asleep without it.
 It was more important for us to have her fall asleep closer to 7 pm than to have a power struggle on whether or not she could have her binky.
 And if it made her feel more safe or more secure, I didn’t see the harm for now.
-The pacifier was especially helpful during those nights when she would wake up in the morning too soon at 4 am and I’d have to soothe her back to back sleep by putting the pacifier back into her mouth every hour until 6 or 7 am when I was ready to feed her.
-I rather give her the pacifier than let her get used to the idea that she gets to wake up for good early in the morning.
+The pacifier was especially helpful during those nights when she would wake up in the morning too soon at 4 am.
+I’d have to soothe her back to back sleep by putting the pacifier back into her mouth every hour until 6 or 7 am.
+I rather give her the pacifier than let her associate such an early hour in the day with waking up for good.
+FURTHER READING: How We Fix Early Wakings

 As you can see, her binky served its purpose and I never found a great way to get her off pacifiers at night time with my own efforts.
 In the day, we would wean her off of it by putting up with her tantrums without it but it was only when she discovered she had hands that she finally weaned off the binky for good.
 Once she realized the function of her hands, she started to enjoy sucking her thumbs and eventually learned to self-soothe that way as soon as we laid her in bed.
-When she wakes up in the middle of the night, she doesn’t wake us up and just starts sucking her thumb.
-(We are working to wean her off thumb sucking eventually.
+When she wakes up in the middle of the night, she doesn’t wake us up and just starts sucking her thumb until she falls asleep again.
+We plan to wean her off thumb sucking eventually.
 More updates on that later.
 (Update: a few months after Bibi turned one, she naturally stopped sucking her thumb altogether.)

 When Baby Sleeps, Mama Gets to Sleep